 The sage who wanted to test his wife

 Once upon a time, there lived a sage Maudgalya, who was married to Nalayani.
 For some strange and unexplained reason, the sage decided to test his wife.
 He developed a debilitating disease (supposedly leprosy) due to which he remained diseased and unable to do anything and would get angry for no reason.
 Nalayani took great care of her husband and would bear all his tantrums.
 Nalayani would always eat after the sage had partaken his food from the same plate and the leftovers left by him.
-Once when the sage was having his food, one of his fingers fell in the food.
+Once when the sage was having his food, one of his fingers dislodged from his hand and fell into the food.
 True to her habit, she took the finger out of the food and ate the food as if nothing had happened.
 The sage was impressed, but he was not done yet.

 One day, he expressed his desire to have sex with another woman, who sold sex for gold.
 Nalayani sold her gold chain and bundled him in a basket and carried him on her head through the marketplace, much to the amusement and taunts of the onlookers.
 After he was done, to avoid the comments which might be hurting her husband, she was hurrying back home.
 In her hurry, she did not notice a learned sage hanging from the tree for some crime and brushed her husband against him.
 In anger, the sage cursed her that by dawn next day, she would lose her husband and become a widow.